valdimarb13/katacoda-scenarios/consul-on-docker/step6.md

 `nslookup counting.service.consul`{{execute}}

-If successful, it should return the IP of one of the Consul servers.
+Now, let's verify if our app works with our new service url.

+`curl counting.service.consul:9001`{{execute}}

+It should return its count the same as when we tried with localhost.
 You've deployed Consul using Docker containers, used KV storage, and registered a service successfully!